skip to main content

 A site selection process for the new Library also concluded, with Council resolving in 2019 to establish new library facilities in the city block bound by Station Street, Dalton Street and Hastings Street.

-Council engaged with other organisations including the Hawke’s Bay Regional Council and Ministry of Justice, to ensure there is thinking around shared services and facilities, and to ensure that spatial design considers our neighbours and their needs.
+Council engaged with other organisations including Hawke’s Bay Regional Council and Ministry of Justice, to ensure there is thinking around shared services and facilities, and to ensure the spatial design considers our neighbours and their needs.

-The Civic Precinct was a working title and is now known as the Library and Civic Area Plan.
-We are working alongside mana whenua to appropriately name the buildings and spaces that will result from this project.
+The Civic Precinct was a working title and the project is now known as Te Aka.
+Throughout this project, we have been and will continue to work alongside mana whenua, who will be involved in the naming of the buildings and spaces that will eventually result from Te Aka.

 With the library building deemed earthquake prone, a plan for its future was needed.
 Work on a Library Strategy was undertaken, which involved much community consultation and was adopted by Council in December 2018.
 The Strategy had some key focus areas: